Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Immutable Variables
 *******************

-`Immutable variables`, or contract parameters have their values defined at the time of contract creation and cannot be modified later.
-The set of immutable variables in the contract is specified at the beginning of the contract, right after the contract name is defined.
+`Immutable variables`, are the contract's initial parameters, whose values are defined at the time of contract creation and cannot be modified after.

 Declaration of immutable variables has the following format:

 .. code-block:: ocaml

-  (vname1 : type1,
+  (vname_1 : vtype_1,
-   vname2 : type2,
+   vname_2 : vtype_2,
     ...  )

-Each declaration consists of a variable name (an identifier) and its type, separated by ``:``.
+Each declaration consists of a variable name (an identifier) and followed by its type, separated by ``:``.
 Multiple variable declarations are separated by ``,``.
 The initialization values for variables are to be specified at the time of contract creation.